umee-network/umee/x/metoken/README.md

   the initial 1:1 [Exchange Rate](#exchange-rate) to calculate the index Token amount.

-  Calculated index Token amount will be minted and transferred to the user's account, meanwhile the accepted asset for the swap will be transferred to the `leverage` module pools and the `me-token` module reserves.
+  Calculated index Token amount will be minted and transferred to the user's account, meanwhile the accepted asset for the swap will be transferred to the `leverage` module pools and the `metoken` module reserves.
 The portion to be transferred to each one is determined by the _Index Registry_ configuration of each accepted asset.

 - Redeem index Token for accepted asset with the [Incentivizing Displacement](#incentivizing-displacement) applied to the initial 1:1 [Exchange Rate](#exchange-rate) to calculate the asset amount.

-  The index Token amount will be withdrawn from the user's account and burned, meanwhile the chosen asset to redeem will be transferred from the `leverage` module pools and the `me-token` module reserves to the user's account.
+  The index Token amount will be withdrawn from the user's account and burned, meanwhile the chosen asset to redeem will be transferred from the `leverage` module pools and the `metoken` module reserves to the user's account.

   When is not possible to withdraw the needed portion from the `leverage` module given its own constraints, the part taken from the reserves will increase in order to complete the redemption.

 ### Derived Values

-Some important quantities that govern the behavior of the `me-token` module are derived from a combination of parameters.
+Some important quantities that govern the behavior of the `metoken` module are derived from a combination of parameters.
 The math and reasoning behind these values will appear below.

 As a reminder, the following values are always available as a basis for calculations:

 - Account Token balances, available through the `bank` module.
 - Index parameters from the _Index Registry_.
-- Total reserves of any Token denomination, saved in `me-token` module reserve balance.
+- Total reserves of any Token denomination, saved in `metoken` module reserve balance.
-- Total amount of any Token denomination transferred to the `leverage` module, stored in `me-token` module [State](#state).
+- Total amount of any Token denomination transferred to the `leverage` module, stored in `metoken` module [State](#state).

 The more complex derived values must use the values above as a basis.